hwipl/blog/drafts/dns_with_bind_and_ansible/README.md

 service2    IN    A    10.20.2.1
 ```

-The configuration of Site 2 only differs in the addresses of the nodes: the
+This configuration only differs from the previous in the addresses of the
-addresses of the respective nodes inside the Site 2 network.

-/etc/bind/db.network.lan-all in Site 1:
+nodes: `10.20.2.1`, `10.20.2.2` and `10.20.2.3`.
+Again, the address of `node1`
+is used for the services.

+The domain `network.lan` is configured in file `/etc/bind/db.network.lan-all`
+and could contain the following records on one DNS server:

 ```
 service1    IN    A    10.20.1.1
 service2    IN    A    10.20.1.1
 ```

-/etc/bind/db.network.lan-all in Site 2:
+On another DNS server it could contain the following records:

 ```
 service1    IN    A    10.20.2.1